daniellionel01/glaze/glaze_basecoat/README.md

 ### Option 2: CDN (no bundler)

-If you are not bundling JavaScript, include Lucide via CDN and call `lucide.createIcons()`.
+If you are not bundling JavaScript, include Lucide icons via CDN.

 ```gleam
 import glaze_basecoat/icon